leanprover/logic_and_proof_lean3/classical_reasoning.rst

     show B, from
       by_contradiction
         (assume : ¬ B,
-          have A ∧ ¬ B, from and.intro `A` this,
+          have A ∧ ¬ B, from and.intro ‹A› this,
           show false, from h this)

 Implication can be rewritten in terms of disjunction and negation: